SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

       ![26png](26.png)

-      Here you can either write an expression or select the items from the menu.
+      Here you can either write an expression or select the items from the dropdown menu (you should unhide it until the lowest level).

       ![Auto](AUTO2N.png)